--) Dr. David Donat Cattin, Executive Director, Parliamentarians for Global Actions
+-) Dr. David Donat Cattin, Executive Director, Parliamentarians for Global Action

 -) Prof. Paola Gaeta, Professor of International Criminal Law at the Law Faculty of the University of Geneva and Director of the LL.M.
 Programme in International Humanitarian Law of the Geneva Academy of International Humanitarian Law and Human Rights

--) Charles Garraway, Fellow, Human Tights Centre, University of Essex; Associate Fellow, Chatham House, International Security Programme; Member of the International Humanitarian Fact-Finding Commission
+-) Prof. Charles Garraway, Fellow, Human Rights Centre, University of Essex; Vice President of the International Humanitarian Fact-Finding Commission

 -) Prof. William Schabas, OC MRIA, Professor of International Law, School of Law, Middlesex University, Professor of International Criminal Law and Human Rights, Leiden University

--) Ambassador Dr. Helmut Tichy, Legal Advisor, Austrian Ministry for European and International Affairs
+-) HE Ambassador Helmut Tichy, Legal Advisor, Austrian Ministry for European and International Affairs

-The academic programme will run from Monday 4 through Thursday 14 August, daily from 9.30 a.m. to 1 p.m. and 2.15 p.m. to 5.45 p.m. with a free week-end.
-The course consists of lectures, discussions, work-shops and case studies and will be held at the University of Salzburg in the centre of the old town.
+The academic programme will run from Monday 4 through Thursday 14 August, daily from 9.30 a.m. to 1 p.m. and 2.15 p.m. to 5.45 p.m. with a free weekend.
+The course consists of lectures, discussions, workshops and case studies, allowing for discussion and interaction among lecturers and participants.
+It will be held at the Faculty of Law of University of Salzburg, located in a 16th century residence in the centre of the old town.